21 Arthritis Facts: It's A Game Changer

-Occupational therapy, general education programs, and strategies for preserving joint function can be helpful to control pain, depressed mood, and limits in the activities of daily living.
+Occupational therapy, general education programs, and strategies for preserving joint function can be helpful to control pain, improve mood, and help patients maintain their activities of daily living.

 Can Your Arthritis Symptoms Predict the Weather?

 Fact or myth?
 People with arthritis may be able to tell you when the weather will turn cold or rainy better than your local meteorologist.

 Patients with arthritis will swear by this statement, although it is frequently challenged by scientists.
-However, some studies show that weather changes, like falling barometric pressure and temperature drops can increase pain.
+However, some studies show that weather changes, like a falling barometric pressure and temperature drops can increase pain.
 Tufts New England Medical Center conducted research and found that for every 10 degree drop in temperature an incremental increase in arthritis pain occurred.

 Researchers suspect the reason these changes may happen is because atmospheric changes like a falling barometric pressure can increase swelling in the joint capsule.
 It simply could be chance too.